NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Less disadvantage on block
     - Move ends sooner
     - 5 frames less recovery
+- 5BB(B)
+    - Has less blockstun and hitstun to be a more defined but volatile weak point in her B string
+    - Now is the only move that is directly punishable on block in her B string (since BBBB(B) now has push on block)
+    - Increased risk/reward since the B followup is extremely good on counter hit if they try to punish BB(B)
+- 5BB(4B)
+    - Is 8B(B)
+    - Forces block if the opponent jumps back
 - 5BBB(B) made into 6BB(B)
 - 5BBBB(B)
     - High crush on frame 7 and stand on 14 instead of high crush 14 to the end